ably/sdk-api-reference/README.md

 The `<Language>` API references are generated from the [Ably `<Language>` Client Library SDK source code](link-to-Ably-repo) using [`<Tool>`](link-to-tool).
 View the [Ably docs](http://ably.com/docs/) for conceptual information on using Ably and for client library API references split between the [realtime](http://ably.com/docs/api/realtime-sdk) and [REST](http://ably.com/docs/api/rest-sdk) interfaces.
 ```

+It can be amended as necessary, for example where an SDK implements the REST and realtime interfaces as two separate libraries.